5 habits of successful people leaders and how to develop those skills

 Get employees involved.

 Employees who interact daily with customers or tools know what works and what doesn’t.
-Make it easy for them to share feedback or propose solutions and celebrate successful suggestions.
+Make it easy for them to share feedback or propose solutions and celebrate successful suggestions in a public way that will encourage employees to keep bringing their ideas forward.

 Encourage experimentation.